-queues to enter physical banks lengthened due to capacity restrictions during the pandemic, customers turned to digital banks, some of which saw customer enrolments triple.
+likely to keep hubs such as San gueues to enter physical banks lengthened due to capacity restrictions during the pandemic, customers turned to diaital banks, some of which saw customer enrolments triple.

 Flutterwave, a Nigeria-based startup that allows companies to send digital invoices, raised more than \$170m in a funding round in March, as its services have become vital businesses across Africa to weather the pandemic.